khardikk/Thala-for-a-reason/README.md

 ## Usage

 1. Start the application:
-`npm start`
+`npm run dev`

-2. Open your browser and visit `http://localhost:3000`.
+2. Open your browser and visit the given url

 ## Contributing